wswebcreation/protractor-image-comparison/README.md

 - blockout custom regions and even automatically exclude a status and or tool bars (mobile only) during a comparison
 - increase the element dimensions screenshots
 - use different comparison methods
-- and much more, see the [options here]()
+- and much more, see the [options here](./docs/OPTIONS.md)

-The module is now based on:
-- the power of [`webdriver-image-comparison`](https://github.com/wswebcreation/webdriver-image-comparison).
-This is a lightweight module to retrieve the neeeded data and screenshots for all browsers / devices
+The module is now based on the power of the new [`webdriver-image-comparison`](https://github.com/wswebcreation/webdriver-image-comparison) module.
+This is a lightweight module to retrieve the needed data and screenshots for all browsers / devices.
-- the comparison comparison power of [ResembleJS](https://github.com/Huddle/Resemble.js).
+The comparison power comes from [ResembleJS](https://github.com/Huddle/Resemble.js).
 If you want to compare images online you can check the [online tool](https://huddleeng.github.io/Resemble.js/)

 It can be used for: